kuwala-io/kuwala/README.md

 The high-resolution demographic data comes from Facebook's [Data for Good](https://dataforgood.facebook.com/dfg/docs/methodology-high-resolution-population-density-maps) initiative.
-It provides population estimates roughly 30 x 30 meters for different demographic groups such as total, female, male or youth.
+It provides population estimates for the whole world roughly 30 x 30 meters for different demographic groups such as total, female, male or youth.
 It is a statistical model based on official census data combined with Facebook's data and satellite images.
+The demographics data represents the highest granularity and most up to date data of population estimates that is available.

+### H3 (Spatial Index)
+H3 is an hierachically ordered indexing method for geo-spatial data which represents the world in unique hexagons of different sizes (bins).
+H3 makes it possible to aggregate data fast on different levels and different forms.
+It is computional efficient for databases and finds application in weighting data.
+One example might be weighting less granular data like income data with the high resolution demographics data provided through Kuwala.
+H3 was developed by Uber, for the complete documentation please go to the [H3 Repo](https://github.com/uber/h3)

 ---